For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Should you lend money to friends?

-It might seem a bit late to be discussing this now if you've already lent your friend some cash.
-But, just think of these as tips for future reference.
+It might seem a bit late to discuss this now if you've already lent your friend some cash.
+But think of these as tips for future reference.

 Before lending friends money, it's important to consider the following factors: